-Credit Facility-We have a \$120.0 million asset based senior secured revolving credit facility ("credit facility").
 Borrowing availability under the credit facility is based on eligible accounts receivable, inventory and real estate.
 The real estate component of the borrowing base amortizes monthly over 12.5 years on a straight-line basis.
 Borrowings under the credit facility are collateralized by substantially all of our assets and are subject to certain operating limitations applicable to a loan of this type, which, among other things, place limitations on indebtedness, liens, investments, mergers and acquisitions, dispositions of assets, cash dividends and transactions with affiliates.
-The entire unpaid balance under the credit facility is due and payable on December 21, 2017, the maturity date of the credit agreement.
+The entire unpaid balance under the credit facility is due and payable on May 28, 2019, the maturity date of the credit agreement.

-At December 31, 2013, under the credit facility, we had revolving credit borrowings of \$59.8 million outstanding at a weighted average interest rate of 2.85%, letters of credit outstanding totaling \$3.6 million, primarily for health and workers' compensation insurance, and \$41.2 million of additional committed borrowing capacity.
-We pay an unused commitment fee in the range of 0.30% to 0.375% per annum.
-In addition, we had \$2.2 million of capital lease and other obligations outstanding at December 31, 2013.
+At December 31, 2014, under the credit facility, we had revolving credit borrowings of \$60.8 million outstanding at a weighted average interest rate of 2.02%, letters of credit outstanding totaling \$3.0 million, primarily for health and workers' compensation insurance, and \$48.6 million of additional committed borrowing capacity.
+We pay an unused commitment fee of 0.25% per annum.
+In addition, we had \$2.9 million of capital lease and other obligations outstanding at December 31, 2014.

-The sole financial covenant in the credit facility is the fixed charge coverage ratio ("FCCR") which must be tested by us if the excess borrowing availability falls below an amount in the range of \$10.0 million to \$15.0 million, depending on our borrowing base, and must also be tested on a pro forma basis prior to consummation of certain significant business transactions outside our ordinary course of business, as defined in the agreement.
-At December 31, 2013, our FCCR was in excess of the 1.25:1.00 covenant requirement.
-We had \$41.2 million of excess borrowing availability at December 31, 2013.
+The sole financial covenant in the credit facility is the fixed charge coverage ratio ("FCCR") of 1.05:1.00 and must be tested by us if the excess borrowing availability falls below a range of \$12.5 million to \$20.0 million, depending on our borrowing base and must also be tested on a pro forma basis prior to consummation of certain significant business transactions outside our ordinary course of business, as defined in the agreement.

 We believe that cash generated from our operations and funds available under the credit facility will provide sufficient funds to meet the operating needs of the business for at least the next twelve months.
-However, if our availability falls below the required threshold and we do not meet the minimum FCCR, our lenders would have the right, but not the obligation, to terminate the loan commitments and accelerate the repayment of the entire amount outstanding under the credit facility.
+However, if availability would have fallen below the required threshold and we do not meet the minimum FCCR, our lenders would have the right to terminate the loan commitments and accelerate the repayment of the entire amount outstanding under the credit facility.
 The lenders could also foreclose on our assets that secure the credit facility.
 In that event, we would be forced to seek alternative sources of financing, which may not be available on terms acceptable to us, or at all.